| THE

 husband's shadow.
 Because that seems to be a sure-fire way to

 assure that it stays that way.
+So first off, my name

 is Ellen.
 I'm a licensed clinical social worker and I work